Genetic history of East Asians: Origins

 Scenario on the peopling of Eastern Asia via an interior and coastal dispersal northwards.

 There is also genetic evidence for migrations to Northern Asia and Siberia from both a deeply diverged East Eurasian Initial Upper Paleolithic group (related to the Ust'-Ishim man and or the Bacho Kiro cave remains) via Central Asia, which may have contributed ancestry (up to 39%) to the Tianyuan lineage (with the remainder 61% being from an Onge-like source), and from a later Upper Paleolithic West Eurasian-affiliated source, which contributed to the formation of Ancient North Eurasians (ANE/ANS).
 While the southern migration wave likely diversified after settling within East Asia, the wave associated with Upper Paleolithic Europeans mixed with the southern wave somewhere in Siberia.
 The ANE derive around 2/3 (50–71%) of their ancestry from a West Eurasian-like source best represented by Upper Paleolithic Europeans, and around 1/3 (29–50%) from an East Eurasian source best represented by the Tianyuan man or Upper Paleolithic East/Southeast Asians.
 The legacy of this Paleolithic admixture event is also evident by the later dispersal of haplogroups Q and R, as well as ANE-like ancestry throughout Northern Eurasia, but which had only limited influence on modern East Asian groups.
-However, there is significant genetic input from North Eurasian Hunter-Gatherers, who lived about ~10–4kya and are characterized by distinct West and East Eurasian admixture, into ancient and present Uralic and Yeniseian-speaking populations.
+However, there is significant genetic input from North Eurasian hunter-gatherers, who lived about 10–4 kya and are characterized by distinct West and East Eurasian admixture, into ancient and present Uralic and Yeniseian-speaking populations.
 Uralic-speaking populations were also responsible for spreading haplogroup N throughout Eurasia.
 For Turkic, Mongolic and Tungusic-speaking populations and Late Bronze and Iron Age pastoralists such as Scythians, Sarmatians and Xiongnu, there is limited input from these hunter-gatherers.
+Other studies also detect notable ANE input in ancient northern Chinese populations via Ancient Paleo-Siberian-related populations.

 Although Huang et al. (2021) found evidence for light skin being selected among the ancestral populations of West Eurasians and East Eurasians, prior to their divergence, the main period for the selection of light skin alleles (such as rs1800414-G) started around 25,000 to 30,000 years ago in East Asia, after the northwards expansion from South Asia.
 The affiliated alleles are distinct from those observed among European/Middle Eastern populations.

 In contrast to the demographic history of Europe, which was shaped by multiple geneflow events from the Middle East and Central Asia, the demographic history of Eastern Asia is characterized by genetic continuity of multiple inter-related Basal Asian lineages and only negligible influence from non-Asian lineages.